Table of Contents

 Method 1 - Traditional

-Whisk 2 egg yolks in a heatproof bowl with 1 dessertspoon of white wine vinegar then set the bowl over a saucepan of just simmering water.
-Make sure that the water does not touch the bowl.
-Whisk the mixture over the heat for 2-3 minutes until pale and thick.
 Melt the butter in a pan and gradually whisk in to the egg mixture.
 If the mixture is too thick add a little lemon juice until you find the right consistency.
 Season to taste.

 Method 2 - Blender method

-Put the eggs and vinegar into a blender and combine on a medium speed.
-Melt the butter then add in a steady stream with the blender on.
-Add lemon juice and seasoning as before.
+Put the egg yolks and vinegar into a blender and combine on a medium speed.

 If you are not keen on the taste of vinegar you can substitute lemon juice instead in equal amounts.
 Beware of adding extra lemon juice at the end.

-Hollandaise Sauce
+Easy Hollandaise Sauce

 Ingredients